oconnor663/jacko.io/posts/safety_and_soundness.md

 and it's arguably Rust's most fundamental principle: **A safe caller can't be "at fault" for memory corruption or other UB.**

-This relationship between safe Rust and `unsafe` Rust is similar to what we expect when we use a memory-safe language like Python or Java to call into "native" C libraries.[^google_jni] If the result is memory corruption, we often consider that a bug in the native bindings.
-Our application code could be buggy too, but the language is supposed to handle that by throwing safe exceptions, and we usually expect our bindings to do whatever wrapping or checking they need to do to make that safe.
-This is a high bar for correctness, but it's also a clear contract that authors and reviers can verify locally.
-Python and Java applications call into native libraries all the time, but most contain little or no binding code of their own, and memory corruption is rare.
+In this sense, wrapping `unsafe` Rust in a safe API is similar to wrapping a C library in a Python API, or in any other memory-safe language.[^google_jni] Mistakes in Python aren't supposed to cause memory corruption, and if they do, we usually consider that a bug in the bindings.
+Writing or reviewing bindings isn't easy, but most applications contain little or no binding code of their own.
+Python code calls into C all the time, but memory corruption is rare.

 ## The catch